ncsa/ncsa-shib-idp/README.md

 interaction with the IdP is initiated by the client (e.g., the user's browser).
 So to test a specific Docker instance, you simply need to add an entry in your local `/etc/hosts` file which points to the server you want to use.
-For example, in order to test the IdP running on cadocker-dev, add the following line to your local `/etc/hosts` file:
+For example, in order to test the IdP running on barge-dev, add the following line to your local `/etc/hosts` file:

 ```
-141.142.149.11  idp.ncsa.illinois.edu  # Use cadocker-dev for NCSA IdP
+141.142.228.7  idp.ncsa.illinois.edu  # Use barge-dev for NCSA IdP
 ```

-Change the IP address to 141.142.149.9 or 141.142.149.10 to test cadocker1 or cadocker2 instead.
+Change the IP address to 141.142.148.28 or 141.142.148.29 to test barge1 or barge2 instead.

 ### Test ECP Login